grimme-lab/qc2-teaching/doc/apps-ex.rst

       chmod +x run-scan.sh

-   Create subdirectories (*e.g.* ``scan-vac`` and ``scan-cosmo``) for each potential energy curve.
-You will have to adapt the script to your directory names.
+   Create subdirectories (*e.g.* ``scan-vac`` and ``scan-cosmo``) for each potential energy curve and place a proper ``control`` file in each of these subdirectories.
+   You will have to adapt the script to your directory names (name in line 4).
+The ``results.dat`` file will be written to the respective subdirectory.
    Execute the script by typing:

    .. code-block:: none